IlluminusLimited/pgdice/README.md

 `dry_run` Optional: You can set it to either `true` or `false`.
 This will make PgDice print the commands but not execute them.

 `older_than` Optional: Time object used to scope the queries on droppable tables.
+Defaults to 90 days ago.

 `table_drop_batch_size` Optional: Maximum number of tables you can drop in one query.
 Defaults to 7.

 #### Advanced Configuration Parameters

 `table_dropper` This defaults to [TableDropper](lib/pgdice/table_dropper.rb) which has a `lambda`-like interface.
-If you would like to provide different behavior for dropping tables (like forcing a dry-run, for example).
+An example use-case would be calling out to your backup system to confirm the table is backed up.
 This mechanism will be passed the `table_to_drop` and a `logger`.

 `pg_connection` This is a `PG::Connection` object used for the database queries made from `pgdice`.